javacc/javacc-8/README.md

 - If you used JJTree, you have to replace all occurrences of the v7 class `SimpleNode` with the v8 class `Node` (and if you used the v7 interface `Node` you have to replace it with the v8 interface `Tree`).

+- If you used JJTree and Java and you need to generate *public* nodes, you have to use the new JJTree option `SINGLE_TREE_FILE` set to `false` (this will make JJTree generate nodes classes in their own java source files; the default value is `true` which makes JJTree generate node files in a single `<parser>Tree.java` source file, in which classes cannot be public).

 - If you customized a generated class, it should be wise (or even necessary) that you rebuild the standard generated class and re-customize it, as the full compatibility is not guaranteed: an example with `SimpleCharStream`:

     * build your grammar with option `USER_CHAR_STREAM = false`;, it will generate a fresh `SimpleCharStream.java` in the generated sources